 By looking at forgiveness in this same way—understanding that holding a grudge, or harboring bad thoughts and feelings, or longing for revenge, or hurtful words or behavior directed toward those who have truly hurt me—is, in effect, conducting myself on the same level as them; I am indeed lowering myself, whereas by forgiving them I am elevating myself.

 And it’s crucial to understand: you forgive others, not for their sake, but for yours.

-There’s an old saying: Forgive others, not because they deserve forgiveness, but because you deserve peace.
+There’s an old saying: Forgive others, not necessarily because they deserve forgiveness, but because you deserve peace of mind.

 The fact of the matter is, if you can’t, or don’t, forgive them, then they will continue to hurt you over and over again in your head, because you’ve never let go of it, never released it from your mind.

 It’s like watching an instant replay of the hurtful incident over and over and over.
 Eventually, you’ve got to hit STOP, and EJECT, and be done with it.

 And though at first it may be difficult to do; but it gets easier with practice.

 Understanding this, I was finally able to forgive the people who hurt me so badly in my past, let go of the hurt, the memories, the bad thoughts and feelings, and move forward with my life.

 So forgiveness, in the seemingly impossible cases, can be simply saying, “I hereby forfeit my right to hurt you just becaause you hurt me first.”